 9. When is my payment due?

 The issuing officer wrote a court date at the bottom of your ticket.
 If you are not required to attend your court date, and if you do not wish to appear in Court, you must pay your ticket on or before this court date.
-If you cannot pay by this date, you can call the Court at (317) 571-2440 to request an extension.

 10. Do I have to come to court?